Invariant universality for projective planes: Planes

 \begin{remark} Let $P_1$ and $P_2$ be planes, and $P_1^+$ and $P_2^+$ be the associated geometric lattices.
 Then $P_1$ is a complete subplane of $P_2$ iff $P_1^+$ is a sublattice of $P_2^+$. \end{remark}

 \begin{convention} For the rest of the paper, formally, by a plane we will mean a geometric lattice of length $3$ considered with respect to the signature $L = \{ 0, 1, \vee, \wedge \}$.
-In particular, an embedding of planes will mean an embedding of geometric lattices. \end{convention}
+Consequently, an embedding of planes will mean an embedding of geometric lattices. \end{convention}